kmenzli/sphinx-poc/docs/Administration.rst

 |image308|

-The "Manage spaces" tab is viewable by the group of users defined in the "Permissions" tab by the variable "Manage spaces".
+The "Manage spaces" tab is viewable by the group of users defined in the :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the variable "Manage spaces".

 |image307|